 Sporadic meteors are those meteors that cannot be associated with any known meteor shower.
 All meteor showers are evolving and disperse over time to the point where they are no longer recognizable.
 Away from the peaks of the major annual showers, these sporadic meteors make up the bulk of the activity seen each night.
 As seen from the mid-northern hemisphere (45N) one would expect to see during this period approximately 5 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
 Evening rates would be near 2 per hour.
-As seen from the tropical southern latitudes (25S), morning rates would be near 8 per hour as seen from rural observing sites and 3 per hour during the evening hours.
+As seen from the tropical southern latitudes (25S), morning rates would be near 8 per hour as seen from rural observing sites and 2 per hour during the evening hours.
 Locations between these two extremes would see activity between these listed figures.
-Morning rates are reduced during this period due to moonlight.

 The list below offers the information in tabular form of the showers that I feel are within reach of the visual observer to discern.
 Hourly rates are often less than one, so these sources are rarely listed as visual targets in most meteor shower lists.
-If you are like me though and wish to associate as many meteors as possible with known sources, then you will appreciate these listings.
+If you are like me and wish to associate as many meteors as possible with known sources, then you will appreciate these listings.
 Before listing meteors from these obscure sources, you should attempt to prove these meteors belong to them and are not chance alignments of sporadic meteors.
 You can note parameters such as duration, length, radiant distance and the elevation of each meteor to help compute the probability of shower association.
 It should be remembered that slow meteors can be seen from fast showers, but fast meteors cannot be produced from slow showers.
 Slower showers are those with velocities less than 35/km per second.
 Slow meteors can appear from fast showers when they appear close to the radiant or low in the sky.
-The table located on page 22 of the IMO's 2024 Meteor Shower Calendar is a big help in aiding in the identification of meteors.
+The table located on page 22 of the IMO's 2025 Meteor Shower Calendar is a big help in aiding in the identification of meteors.
 If you record the length and duration of each meteor, you can use this chart to check the probability of the meteor belonging to a shower of known velocity.
 If the angular velocity is similar to the figure in the table, then your meteor probably belongs to that shower.
 Rates and positions are exact for Saturday night/Sunday morning.

 SHOWER DATE OF MAXIMUM ACTIVITY CELESTIAL POSITION ENTRY VELOCITY CULMINATION HOURLY RATE CLASS RA (RA in Deg.)
-DEC Km/Sec Local Daylight- Saving Time North- South alpha Virginids (AVB) Apr 18 13:03 (196) +04 21 01:00 <1 - <1 IV Anthelions (ANT) - 13:32 (203) -10 30 02:00 2 - 3 П April epsilon Delphinids (AED) Apr 09 20:24 (306) +11 61 09:00 <1 - <1 IV delta Pavonids (DPA) Mar 30 21:24 (321) -65 58 10:00 ?
-III sporadic (random) activity.
-The large orange disk indicates the position of the sun so little activity will be seen in that area of the sky.
+DEC Km/Sec Local Daylight- Saving Time Time North- South alpha Virginids (AVB) Apr 15 13:01 (195) +04 21 01:00 <1 - <1 IV Anthelion (ANT) - 13:56 (209) -13 30 02:00 2 - 2 II delta Herculids (DHE) Apr 09 16:55 (254) +45 49 05:00 <1 - <1 IV nu Cygnids (NCY) Apr 21 19:47 (296) +36 44 08:00 <1 - <1 IV zeta Cygnids (ZCY) Apr 05 19:57 (299) +40 44 08:00 <1 - <1 IV April epsilon Delphinids (AED) Apr 09 20:20 (305) +10 61 09:00 <1 - <1 IV

 You can keep track of the activity of these meteor showers as well as those beyond the limits of visual observing by visiting the NASA Meteor Shower Portal.
 You can move the sky globe to see different areas of the sky.
-Colored dots indicate shower meteors while white dots indicate
+Colored dots indicate shower meteors while white dots indicate sporadic (random) activity.
+The large orange disk indicates the position of the sun so little activity will be seen in that area of the sky.